 If this came from any other authors I would be effusive about its thoroughness and attractive illustrations but it is, in fact, ‘merely’ a cut-down version of an even bigger and better original, the same couple’s magnificent Fruits of the Australian Tropical Rainforest (2004), which I mentioned in connection with wild bananas a couple of years ago.
 In the present volume, fruits are grouped by colour and each page of illustrations faces a page describing them and identifying the plants.
-It’s a ‘concise guide’ to 500 of ‘the more common and widespread’ of the 2430 species covered in its bigger brother and will be more than adequate for most of us.
+It’s a ‘concise guide’ to 500 of ‘the more common and widespread’ of the 2430 species covered in its bigger brother.
+Very easy to use, and portable although not pocketable, it will be more than adequate for most of us.

 Plants of Tropical North Queensland – the compact guide

 Beasley lives in Cairns and his book covers nearly 500 plants found from Cardwell to Cooktown and inland to Chillagoe, i.e. mostly the Wet Tropics, so the coverage of Townsville’s vegetation may have a few gaps.
 On the other hand, the more general guides published ‘down South’ deal so cursorily with the tropics that they are likely to have far more gaps, so this one is still worthwhile for Townsvilleans.